Sunday, 20 February 2011

 Over the past couple of decades, slowly issues related to orthodox and conservative versions of Islam have occupied centre-stage of global debate.
 About 15-20 years ago, Afghanistan, Iran and may be Kashmir in India, seemed like the flash points of Islamic conservatives.
 Over the past decade, situations in Somalia, Sudan, Nigeria, Yemen, Pakistan, Bangladesh, Iraq, etc. has become more problematic , as country after country (or part of a country), adopts Shariat based laws.
 Invariably, in such places, communities are dominated by more orthodox and conservative elements and more progressive Muslims as well as minority groups of other religions, face increasing violence and marginalization.

-M. K. Bhadra Kumar, scholar of political Islam, on Indian Punchline had recently written, "What happens in Egypt will determine the course of Middle Eastern history...
+M. K. Bhadra Kumar, a scholar of political Islam, on Indian Punchline had recently written, "What happens in Egypt will determine the course of Middle Eastern history...
 Muslim Brotherhood is waiting in the wings as the flames of anger spread in the Middle East."

 Many of my Muslim friends insist that Islam is a religion of peace and that Prophet Mohammed never condoned violence on the innocent.
-However, in the situation today, perhaps the real message of Holy Kuran does not matter.
-What matters more is how in country after country, the name of Islam is used to silence dissent, conformism to the ideals of "true Islam" proposed by the radical group is compulsory for everyone.
+However, in the situation today, perhaps the real message of Holy Quran does not matter.
+What matters more is how in country after country, the name of Islam is used to silence dissent, conformism to the ideals of "true Islam" proposed by the radical group becomes compulsory for everyone.

 Conservative hardliners were always there in other religions too.
 Neocon Christians in USA, the conservative hardliner Jews in Isreal supported by groups in USA and other parts of the world, the supporters of Hindu rashtra in India, the Buddhist supporters of Singhalese forces against the Hindu Tamils in Sri Lanka, the examples don't lack.
 Conservatives of other religions were always there.